 also have a mail drop.
 “Established place of business,” as defined in Chapter 190 of the Kentucky Revised Statutes means: “A permanent, enclosed, commercial building located within this state easily accessible and open to the public at all reasonable times, and at which the business of a vehicle dealer, including the display and repair of vehicles, may be lawfully carried on in accordance with the terms of all applicable building codes, zoning, and other land use regulatory ordinances.”

 Item #6, #7, #8, #9 and #10 – Self-Explanatory.

 Pages 2 and 2A -Financial Statement.
 Complete the financial statement in detail, as accurately and as completely as possible.
-Improperly completed statements will cause a delay in approving the license or may lead to a bond requirement.
+Improperly completed statements will cause a delay in approving the license or may lead to a bond requirement or denial.
 Listing liabilities is as important as listing assets.
-If there are no liabilities, put a statement to that effect on the financial statement.
+If there are no liabilities, supply a seperate statement to that effect.
 In addition to the financial statement, the applicant may be required to post a bond in any amount up to one million dollars ($1,000,000.00).
 Note: It is very important to complete

 Page 3 - Make sure submitted photos are in color and of good quality.
-Wholesale applicants may omit photo number one.
+Wholesale applicants may omit photo of the sign.

 Pages 4 and 4A - The Personal Data Form and Waiver Release form may be reproduced, if required, for additional partners or corporate officers

 Page 5 - Drawing of the premises.
 Provide a small hand done drawing of the office in connection to the display lot also showing the nearest roadway.

 Page 6, 6a, 6b, 7, 8 – Self-Explanatory.

 Page 9 - Only those applicants for the Restricted/Automotive Recycling Dealer License need to provide the information specified on this page.